 Potomac River Museum

 With its unique waterfront location, it’s no surprise that Asbury Solomons has a strong commitment to stewardship of the environment.
 The Go Green Committee, comprised of residents, promotes this stewardship through awareness and action.

 One example is the Oyster Initiative, which strives to improve water quality in the Patuxent River and, ultimately, the Chesapeake Bay.
-In the past five years, residents have added more than 1 million oysters to the breakwaters off Asbury Solomons’ dock.
+Take a look at all of the environmental initiatives led by Asbury Solomons residents here.